infosecak/DVBE/README.md

 # DAMN VULNERABLE BROWSER EXTENSION (DVBE)
 Damn Vulnerable Browser Extension (DVBE), previously named as Badly Coded Browser Extension (BCBE), is an open-source Chrome Extension created to raise awareness among developers and security professionals regarding the security challenges posed by browser extensions.
 It is a vulnerable notes taking extension.
 DVBE will help you to uncover the file structure of extensions, vulnerabilities that are found in browser extensions and how can we find these vulnerabilities.
-This open-source tool was presented in BlackHat Middle East & Africa in 2023 and BlackHat Asia in 2024 at the Arsenal Stage.
+This open-source tool was presented in BlackHat Asia in 2024 at the Arsenal Stage.

 ![Damn Vulnerable Browser Extension](https://github.com/user-attachments/assets/4b3fd903-1a4a-4b52-8263-9ba8c93df54d)